 Step 2: Cream the butter and sugars.
 Cream the room temperature butter, granulated sugar and brown sugar with an electric mixer on medium speed for 2 minutes until well combined.

-Step 3: Add the vanilla, sour cream and chocolate chips.
-Mix in the vanilla and sour cream.
-Use a spatula to stir in the chocolate chips.
+Step 3: Mix in the vanilla and sour cream.
+Use a spatula to stir in the dry ingredients followed by the chocolate chips.

 Step 4: Chill then bake.
 Form the cookie dough into about 33 balls.
 Use about 2 tablespoons or 1 ounce of dough per ball.
 Place dough balls 2 inches apart on a baking sheet.
 Bake 11-13 minutes until edges turn lightly golden brown.